yusukebe/vite-ssr-components/README.md

 - Detect `CustomScript` components and extract paths from the `source` attribute
 - Detect `CustomLink` components and extract paths from the `url` attribute
-- Detect `Foo` components and extract paths from the `hoge` attribute
+- Detect `Foo` components and extract paths from the `bar` attribute
 - And so on...

 Each component type only looks for its specified attribute, ensuring accurate detection: